 Why big data is a big deal.

-Information truly is power: Consumers’ around-the-clock access to abundant product information has revolutionized the retail sector.
-Pervasive digital and mobile technology, shoppers makes more informed than ever, using online content and data to discover, research, compare and buy products from anywhere at any time.
+Information truly is power: Consumers’ access to abundant product information around the clock has revolutionized the retail sector.
+Pervasive digital and mobile technology has made shoppers more informed than ever, using online content and data to discover, research, compare and buy products from anywhere at any time.

-For retailers and brands, information is also a game-changer.
-Retail data analytics can help companies stay ahead of shopper trends by applying customer analytics in retail to uncover, interpret and act on meaningful data insights, including in-store and online shopper patterns.
+For retailers and brands, data is a game-changer as well.
+Intelligence Node’s retail data analytics can help companies stay ahead of shopper trends by applying customer analytics in retail to uncover, interpret and act on meaningful data insights, including in-store and online shopper patterns.

 In the ultra-competitive retail sector, traditional sources of decision-making - such as sales history, and executives’ experience and intuition - are now insufficient.
-Today’s successful retail leaders rely on up-to-date data, metrics and solid facts to support their business decisions, including:
+Today’s successful eCommerce retail leaders rely on advanced and accurate omni-channel retail analytics, metrics and solid facts to support their business decisions.
+Intelligence Node’s Retail Analytics platform is equipped with providing businesses with highly accurate data including market trends, customer shopping patterns, competitor pricing and inventory data, seasonality and demand, all with 10-second data refresh rates.

 Customer experience decisions: To make effective, customer-centric decisions, retailers and brands use retail analytics to anticipate shopper needs and provide seamless customer experience.
 Customer analytics in retail can also help you improve customer experience and loyalty by knowing precisely which buyers are buying which products - and personalizing your marketing based on shopper data.
 According to Accenture, delivering a good shopping experience improves customer satisfaction, repeat purchases, customer loyalty, customer referrals, revenues and customer engagement.